Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Results and discussion

-The ionization level profiles ($\bar{Z}^{*}$) of the self-consistent ionization simulation shown in figure~\ref{fig:avg_Zstar}a represent the local ionization levels averaged over all macro-particles in each spatial cell.
+The ionization level profiles ($\bar{Z}^{*}$) of the self-consistent ionization simulation shown in figure~\ref{fig:avg_Zstar}(\textit{a}) represent the local ionization levels averaged over all macro-particles in each spatial cell.
 Comparing the $t=\unit[150]{fs}$ (dashed-dotted line) and the $t=\unit[500]{fs}$ (dashed line) average ionization curves, we see that the target front quickly reaches a high ionization degree while the bulk is ionized more gradually.
 Since there are no strong electric fields inside the plasma, the ionization of the bulk must be driven by impact ionization.
-The $\bar{Z}^{*}$ curve at $t=\unit[500]{fs}$ (dashed line) in figure~\ref{fig:avg_Zstar}a displays plateaus at $\bar{Z}^{*}=27$, 19 and to some extent 11.
-These ionization plateaus correspond to the full ionization of an electronic shell, which can also be seen as the larger jumps in ionization energies to reach $\bar{Z}^{*}=12$ and 20 shown in figure~\ref{fig:avg_Zstar}a (upper horizontal axis); the energy to reach $Z^{*}=28$ is ${\sim}\unit[11]{keV}$.
+The $\bar{Z}^{*}$ curve at $t=\unit[500]{fs}$ (dashed line) in figure~\ref{fig:avg_Zstar}(\textit{a}) displays plateaus at $\bar{Z}^{*}=27$, 19 and to some extent 11.
+These plateaus result from the large jumps in ionization energies between the successive outermost electron shells (e.g., between $\bar{Z}^*=11$ and $12$, or $\bar{Z}^*=19$ and $20$; see figure~\ref{fig:avg_Zstar}\textit{a}).
+The ionization energy to reach $\bar{Z}^* = 28$ is ${\sim}\unit[11]{keV}$

-Figure~\ref{fig:avg_Zstar}b shows $\bar{Z}^{*}$ at the target front surface ($x=\unit[7.5]{\micro{m}}$).
+Figure~\ref{fig:avg_Zstar}(\textit{b}) shows $\bar{Z}^{*}$ at the target front surface ($x=\unit[7.5]{\micro{m}}$).
 At time $t=\unit[85]{fs}$ (solid line), the ionization level has saturated at $\bar{Z}^{*}=19$ due to the jump in ionization energy after $Z^{*}=19$.
-Later, at $t=\unit[100]{fs}$ (dotted line) the laser field has become strong enough to sustain field ionization beyond $Z^{*}=19$, which we see as the peak in $\bar{Z}^{*}$ near $x=\unit[7.5]{\micro{m}}$.
+Later, at $t=\unit[100]{fs}$ (dotted line), the laser field has become strong enough to sustain field ionization beyond $Z^{*}=19$, yielding the peak in $\bar{Z}^{*}$ near $x=\unit[7.5]{\micro{m}}$.
 Apart from the laser field, the electrostatic field ($E_x$) induced by the laser ponderomotive force at the target front causes additional ionization.
 This results in the $\bar{Z}^{*}$ peak seen around $x=\unit[7.55]{\micro{m}}$, which moves into the plasma as the charge-separation layer is pushed forward by the laser ponderomotive force.